flythereddflagg/flythereddflagg.github.io/python_book/docs/12-Math-and-Data.md

 **What is happening here?**

-This is a demonstration of binary math operators and assignment operators.
-Both will be explained below.
-Lines 28 - 34 demonstrate the assignment operators and were the equivalent of
+This is a demonstration of mathematical binary operators and assignment operators.
+Both types of operators will be explained below.
+Lines 28 - 34 demonstrate the assignment operators and were the equivalent of:

  `z = (((((z + x - x) * x) ** x) / x) // x) % x`,